-The current fixed-fee non-management director compensation structure was recommended by the CGNC Committee and adopted by the Board in 2019 in conjunction with an assessment by Meridian Compensation Partners, Inc. ("Meridian") of best practices and current market trends.
+The current fixed-fee non-management director compensation structure was recommended by the CGNC Committee and adopted by the Board in 2019 in conjunction with an assessment by Meridian Compensation Partners, Inc. ("Meridian"), the CGNC Committee's independent compensation consultant, of best practices and current market trends.